Chapter 4: A Lifelong Practice

 | Sustainable Practice | Movement relationship maintainable across variable life conditions. |

 | VO2 Max | Maximum oxygen utilization rate during intense exercise.
-Predictive of long-term mortality. |
+Predictive of long-term mortality at the population level.
+Does not predict personal longevity at the individual level. |

 Chapter Quiz